-At Accounts & legal we specialise in working with small companies - talk to us about our affordable services and advice.
+At Accounts & Legal, we specialise in working with small companies and their reporting obligations - talk to us about our affordable services and advice.
 Alternatively, you can get an instant quote or email us with any specific questions.

 Overlooking any of these filings, or missing key deadlines, can bring a range of fines and penalties your way, so let’s take a look at the four main reporting obligations small businesses need to be aware of.

 Limited companies must compile their financial records into a set of statutory accounts each year (or get a small business accountant to do this for them).
 These must be filed with Companies House within nine months of the end of the company’s financial year, and a copy must also be sent to every company shareholder.

 The full set of statutory accounts should include:

 - Notes about the balance sheet and profit and loss account

 For tax years that began before 1st January 2016 small businesses had the option to file a shortened version of the statutory accounts, known as abbreviated accounts, but this option has now been replaced with abridged accounts.